rancher/elemental-docs/docs/extra-rpms.md

 Requires `xorriso` equal or higher than version 1.5.

-The contents of `install_hooks.yaml` could eventually be the same as the previous section but omiting the RPM package download and also adapting the RPM path to `/run/initramfs/live/data/extra-pkgs/some_package.rpm` as the ISO root folder is mounted at `/run/initramfs/live`.
+The contents of `install_hooks.yaml` could eventually be the same as the previous section but omitting the RPM package download and also adapting the RPM path to `/run/initramfs/live/data/extra-pkgs/some_package.rpm` as the ISO root folder is mounted at `/run/initramfs/live`.